jayson-lennon/frontend-host/README.md

 4) Run the application.
 By default, accessing `localhost` will load an `index.html` from the `static` directory, otherwise it will print a banner page.

 ## License
-`frontend-host` is dual licensed under MIT & Apache 2.0
+`spa-host` is dual licensed under MIT & Apache 2.0